 There is one problem, the Yamaha MT07 has a threaded handlebar end for the bar weights/sliders to screw into.
-Many of the aftermarket bar end mirrors that you can buy from say eBay or Amazon have expansion fittings that don’t work on the stock handlebars.
+Many of the aftermarket bar end mirrors you can buy from say eBay or Amazon have expansion fittings that don’t work on the stock handlebars.
 These are rubbish don’t use them.

 So if you want to do it right the first time you are going to have to get some extra accessories to make it work.

 Tools and parts needed to install MT07 bar end mirrors.

 - CNC Bar-end mirrors – I use these

 - Rhinomoto bar ends.
 Gen1 or Gen2.
 You can also use these cheaper aftermarket KiWAV Motorcycle Bar End Adapters.

 - Thread locker is not essential – Loctite 243 is good.

 - Allan keys metric 8mm

 - Mirror hole plug CNC. – Left and right thread M10x1.25mm, or you can 3d print your own mirror plug.

 - Large screwdriver